leoapost/find-the-kittens/README.md

 ```

 ## Tests
-The project has unit tests under the folder `./spec/`
+The project has unit tests under the folder `spec/`.

+All external requests are stubbed with webmock.

 ### How to run the tests